-A concurrent diploma can be studied alongside your bachelor's degree, allowing you to pursue studies in other areas of interest.
+You can study a concurrent diploma alongside your bachelor's degree, or a graduate-entry diploma after you've graduated, allowing you to pursue studies in other areas of interest.

 Diploma in Languages (DipLang)

 Languages are a passion for many UQ students.
 Languages are offered with streams for beginners and those who are more advanced.